Soldiers injured in fresh border skirmish between India and China

 Indian media reports suggested that more than 20 Chinese and Indian soldiers were injured in the scuffle.
 The Indian Army statement did not mention injuries and asked the media to refrain from “exaggerating or overplaying” their reporting.

+India should “refrain from actions that might escalate or complicate the situation along the border,” Zhao told reporters at a briefing.

+Hu Xijin, editor of the Chinese state-run tabloid Global Times, dismissed the reports of multiple injuries.
+“This is fake news,” he wrote on Twitter.
+“Based on what I learned, there is no record of this clash in the patrol log of the Chinese side.”

-The current standoff began in May, when China intruded into areas claimed by India at several points along the frontier, experts say.
+The current frictions began in May, when China intruded into areas claimed by India at several points along the frontier, experts say.
 They believe that China may now control as much as 400 square miles of territory that India considers its own.

-Last week’s brawl came as India and China were preparing to meet for their ninth round of talks to resolve the standoff at the border, which is known as the Line of Actual Control.
+Last week’s altercation came as India and China were preparing to meet for their ninth round of talks to resolve the standoff at the border, which is known as the Line of Actual Control.

 There have been no further deadly clashes at the frontier since June, but the situation remains tense.
 In September, shots were fired in Ladakh for the first time in decades.
-By mutual agreement, Indian and Chinese soldiers are restricted from using firearms along the border.
+By mutual agreement, Indian and Chinese soldiers have been restricted from using firearms along the border.

+After fighting a war in 1962, India and China mostly resolved their border differences through dialogue.
+The current impasse, however, is showing no signs of improvement.
+Shyam Saran, a former high-ranking Indian diplomat, said the fact that talks were still taking place was “a reason to hope” that an understanding will be reached through negotiation.

+Saurav Jha, a defense analyst in Delhi, was less sanguine.
+“Tensions are quite high,” said Jha.
+“When you have large forces in close proximity and there is no resolution after rounds and rounds of talks, then the probability of something happening cannot be considered insignificant.”